WARNING: RISK FOR SERIOUS HYPERSENSITIVITY/ANAPHYLAXIS REACTIONS

 Identifying anemia due to inaccessible iron (iron-restricted erythropoiesis) may be essential to finding the right treatment for your patients with CKD.

 In addition to functional iron deficiency, inaccessible iron may also be known as:

 - Anemia of chronic disease4

 - Anemia of inflammation5

-- Only administer Feraheme when personnel and therapies are immediately available for the treatment of anaphylaxis and other hypersensitivity reactions.
+- Only administer Feraheme as an intravenous infusion over at least 15 minutes and only when personnel and therapies are immediately available for the treatment of anaphylaxis and other hypersensitivity reactions.

 - Observe for signs or symptoms of hypersensitivity reactions during and for at least 30 minutes following Feraheme infusion including monitoring of blood pressure and pulse during and after Feraheme administration.

 - Hypersensitivity reactions have occurred in patients in whom a previous Feraheme dose was tolerated.